dacodekid/dacodekid.com/content/gist/business-analysis/processes/assess-current-state.md

 ## Assess Current State

 The "Assess Current State" process aims to delve deep into the current environment being analyzed.
-The primary objective is to comprehend both internal and external factors that might be either the root cause or a driving factor for a specific problem or opportunity.
+The primary objective is to ==comprehend both internal and external factors== that might be either the root cause or a driving factor for a specific problem or opportunity.

 ### Key Benefit